taqtiqa/julia-install/docs/readme.md

   script.
 * Excessive OS specific workarounds.
 We should strive to fix any Julia build issues or OS environment issues at their source.
-* Building Rubies from HEAD.
+* Building Julias from HEAD.
 This is risky and may result in a buggy/broken version of Julia.
 The user should build development versions of Julia by hand and report any bugs to upstream.